-- 5.2.5.1 A single covariance matrix data section may optionally follow each ephemeris data block. - 5.2.5.2 If present, the covariance matrix data lines in the OEM are separated from the ephemeris data by means of two new keywords: 'COVARIANCE_START' and 'COVARIANCE_STOP'.
+- 5.2.5.1 A single covariance matrix data section may optionally follow each ephemeris data block. - 5.2.5.2 If present, the covariance matrix data lines in the OEM are separated from the ephemeris data by means of two mandatory keywords as specified in Table 5-4: 'COVARIANCE_START' and 'COVARIANCE_STOP'.
 The COVARIANCE_START keyword must appear before the first line of the covariance matrix data.
 The COVARIANCE_STOP keyword must appear after the last line of covariance data.
 Each of these keywords shall appear on a line by itself with no time tags or values. - 5.2.5.3 The epoch of the navigation solution related to the covariance matrix must be provided via the 'EPOCH' keyword.
-The reference frame of the covariance matrix, if different from that of the states in the ephemeris, must be provided via the 'COV_REF_FRAME' keyword.
+The reference frame of the covariance matrix, if different from that of the states in the ephemeris, must be provided via the 'COV REF FRAME' keyword.